What to visit in Marrakech Koutoubia Mosque

 Medina

-Finally, most of the hotels of the major hotel chains are located outside the medina.
+Most of the hotels of the major hotel chains are located outside the medina.
 For those who want to avoid the medina at all, this is an excellent option.
-However, in this case, you will always have to walk a bit more (or even take a taxi) to get to the medina, which is where most of the city’s points of interest are located.
+However, in this case, you will always have to walk a bit more (or even take a taxi) to get to the medina, where most of the city’s points of interest are located.

 Therefore, I strongly recommend withdrawing money as soon as possible from one of the many ATMs in town.
 You can use your Revolut card to ensure that you do not pay fees for withdrawals in a currency other than your own.